jrie/flagCookies/README.md

 ### Chrome
 The extension is not listed in the webstore, because this would cost money to do so, I am not at the moment willing to pay, just people can use the extension, therefore please download the **.crx** from the releases page.

+### Opera
+At the moment of writing, the add on is not listed on Opera add-ons site.
+This hopefully changes soon.
+In the meantime, you can download the Flag Cookies from the releases page, as **.nex** file.

 ### Cloning/Testing on Firefox and Chrome